Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves

 The first contribution on the right-hand side is the intrinsic spin-down of the pulsar due to electromagnetic radiation.
-The second term is a kinematic term arising from the proper motion of the pulsar (the ``Shklovskii effect''~\cite{1970SvA....13..562S}) proportional to the proper motion of the pulsar.
+The second term is a kinematic term arising from the motion of the pulsar (the ``Shklovskii effect''~\cite{1970SvA....13..562S}) proportional to the relative motion of the pulsar perpendicular to the line of sight ($v _\perp $).
 The third term is a relative acceleration induced by the Milky Way potential.
 The fourth term is a relative acceleration induced by a passing GW (which we aim to observe and can be calculated from Eq.~\eqref{eq:vEP}).

 While the effect of GWs is contained within $ \dot{ P } _{ {\rm obs}} $, it is necessary to subtract off the intrinsic, kinematic, and galactic contributions to $\dot{P}_\text{obs}$ to extract it.
 Despite the observed value of this parameter being precisely measured (typical uncertainties on $ \dot{ P} _{ {\rm obs}} / P $ reach $ 10 ^{ - 24}~{\rm sec} ^{-1} $), extracting the GW contribution is not feasible due to the inherent uncertainty in the intrinsic spin-down contribution.
 Predicting $ \dot{ P } _{ {\rm int}} $ of a millisecond pulsar, whose value is of order a million times larger than the uncertainty on $ \dot{ P} _{ {\rm obs}} $, requires modeling the complex magnetic structure surrounding the pulsar, a procedure subject to large systematic uncertainties.
 These uncertainties make any extraction of a GW signal on a pulsar-by-pulsar basis impossible.
 Since GWs have a characteristic pattern across the sky that is uncorrelated with $ \dot{ P} _{ {\rm int}} $, GWs can still be extracted from $ \dot{ P} _{ {\rm obs}} $ statistically, as proposed and studied in Refs.~\cite{2018MNRAS.478.1670Y,2019MNRAS.489.3547K,Kumamoto:2020nas,Kikunaga:2021wwu}.